When Should I Do PreHab to Prepare for Surgery?

-You’ve either decided that now is the right time for joint replacement surgery and scheduled the date, or you’ve come to terms with the inevitable—you will be going bionic in the foreseeable future.
+You’ve either decided that now is the right time for joint replacement surgery (or another surgery) and scheduled the date, or you’ve come to terms with the inevitable—you will be undergoing an elective procedure in the future.
 Either way, we hope that you take a moment to relish in this leap forward.
-As we’re sure you know already, the road from joint pain to planning or scheduling surgery is long.
-We hope you’re confident in your decision to go ahead with one of the most successful surgeries in modern medicine.
+As we’re sure you know already, the road from pain to an actual surgery tend to be long.
+We hope you’re confident in your decision to step toward a pain-free future.

 What exactly is PreHab?
 PreHab is actively putting forth effort to get your body and mind prepared for surgery.
 A solid PreHab program should involve all of the elements (like nutrition, exercise and pain management) that are proven to better outcomes and reduce recovery times.
 PreHab is similar to Rehab, with the difference being that PreHab happens before the fact to direct you down the path of success.
 Essentially, PreHab gets you to take an active role in controlling how well the procedure goes and how quickly you will bounce back from it.
 It’s a reversal of the old school thinking that surgery success falls completely on how well your care team has done their jobs.

-Now that you know what PreHab is and (hopefully) decided that it’s an important piece of your joint replacement puzzle, let’s talk timing.
+Now that you know what PreHab is and (hopefully) decided that it’s important, let’s talk timing.
+So, when should you start doing PreHab before surgery?
+When is PreHab most effective?

 When do I PreHab before surgery?